 The District has received COVID-19 related funding due to the CARES Act.
 Usage of these funds are reported via the "Reporting Portal" developed by the federal department of Health Resources & Services Administration (HRSA).
-The first report was submitted at the end of November, 2021 where the District reported on the usage of the first period of funding of \$780,312 received starting from April 10, 2020 through June 30, 2020.
-Other funds received after June 30, 2020 were reported as required through the same HRSA portal.
+For the years ended June 30, 2023 and 2022, the District received \$0 and \$604,015 in federal grants from the CARES Act, respectively.